m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-05-Disable_Tamper_Protection_Bypass.md

 [+] Created process ID: 7044 and assigned additional token privileges.
 ```

 The CodeBase in the Disable-TamperProtection POC can be altered to disable specific or all components of Defender / MDE.
-These have included as comments in the POC at line 338.
+These have been included as comments in the POC at line 338.

 ![](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/Bypass-Tamper-Protection/Images/Pasted%20image%2020231227155027.png)